gmc-code/PC-Python/docs/turtle/turtle_star_progressions.rst

 .. admonition:: Tasks

-    1. Modify the code above to draw a rectangle of 80 by 150.
+    1. Modify the code above to draw a 9 pointed star with diagonals of 120 at (20, 30), by turning 160 degrees at the points of the stars.

     .. dropdown::
             :icon: codescan